amandeepmittal/amanhimself.dev/content/posts/change-cursor-color-in-vscode.md

 canonicalUrl: 'https://amanhimself.dev/blog/change-cursor-color-in-vscode/'
 ---

 Until yesterday, I was unaware that I could change the cursor color in VS Code.
-Not only changed the color but can also use a linear gradient.
+Not only just change the color but also use a linear gradient.

 All thanks to VS Code's customizability.
 It gets this behavior from the Monaco editor.
 You can find extensive [documentation and a playground](https://microsoft.github.io/monaco-editor/) for Monaco Editor's API.